Tree-guided group lasso for multi-response regression with structured sparsity, with an application to eQTL mapping: Tree lasso for exploiting hierarchical clustering tree in eQTL mapping

-We assume that the relationships among the outputs can be represented as a tree $T$ with the set of vertices $V$ of size $|V|$, as shown in Figure \ref{fig:illust_t}(a), where each of the $K$ leaf nodes is associated with an output variable.
-The internal nodes of the tree represent groupings of the output variables located at the leaves of the subtree rooted at the given internal node.
-Each internal node near the bottom of the tree shows that the output variables of its subtree are highly correlated, whereas the internal nodes near the root represent weak correlations among the outputs in its subtree.
-This tree structure may be available as a prior knowledge, or can be learned from data using methods such as a hierarchical agglomerative clustering.
-Furthermore, we assume that each node $v \in V$ is associated with a weight $w_v$, representing the height of the subtree rooted at $v$.
+Assume that the relationship among the $K$ responses is represented as tree $T$ with a set of vertices $V$ of size $|V|$.
+As illustrated in Figure~\ref{figillustt}(a), each of the $K$ leaf nodes is associated with a response variable, and each of the internal nodes represents a group of the responses located at the leaves of the subtree rooted at the given internal node.
+Internal nodes near the bottom of the tree correspond to tight clusters of highly related responses, whereas the internal nodes near the root represent groups with weak correlations among the responses in its subtree.
+This tree structure may be provided as prior knowledge by domain experts or external resources (e.g., gene ontology databases in our eQTL mapping problem), or can be learned from the data for response variables using methods such as the hierarchical agglomerative clustering algorithm.
+We assume that each node $v \in V$ of the tree is associated with height $h_v$ of the subtree rooted at $v$, representing how tightly its members are correlated.
+In addition, we assume that the heights~$h_v$'s of the internal nodes are normalized so that the height of the root node is 1.

-Given this tree $T$ over the outputs, we generalize the $L_1/L_2$ regularization in Equation (\ref{eq:L1L2}) to a tree regularization as follows.
-We expand the $L_2$ part of the $L_1/L_2$ penalty into a group-lasso penalty, where the group is defined based on tree $T$ as follows.
-Each node $v\in V$ of tree $T$ is associated with a group $G_v$ whose members consist of all of the output variables (or leaf nodes) in the subtree rooted at node $v$.
-For example, Figure \ref{fig:illust_t}(b) shows the groups associated with each of the nodes of the tree in Figure \ref{fig:illust_t}(a).
-Given these groups of outputs that arise from tree $T$, tree-guided group lasso can be written as
+Given this tree $T$ over the $K$ responses, we generalize the $L_1/L_2$ regularization in (\ref{eqL1L2}) to a tree regularization by expanding the $L_2$ part of the $L_1/L_2$ penalty into an overlapping group lasso penalty.
+The overlapping groups in tree regularization are defined based on tree $T$ as follows.
+Each node $v\in V$ of tree $T$ is associated with group $G_v$ whose members are the response variables at the leaf nodes of the subtree rooted at node $v$.
+For example, Figure~\ref{figillustt}(b) shows the groups of responses and the corresponding regression coefficients that are associated with each of the nodes of the tree in Figure~\ref{figillustt}(a).
+Given these overlapping groups, we define the tree lasso as